openebs-archive/openebs-docs/docs/setupstoragevolumes.md

 ### Storage Volumes

-An OpenEBS Volume comprises of a Target and Replica component.
+An OpenEBS Volume comprises of Target and Replica component.
 There can be one or more Replicas.
 The Replica component accesses the underlying disk resources for storing the data.
-Target component is use by an application.
+Target component is used by an application.
 Storage volumes must be persistent with the application.

 OpenEBS storage provides several features that can be customised for each volume.
 Some of the features that can be customised per application are as follows: